okuramasafumi/alba/README.md

 Seems useful?
 Continue reading!

+Pro tip: You can find more examples in separate Ruby files under "examples" directory.

 ### Coming from ActiveModelSerializers(AMS)?

 If you are using ActiveModelSerializers and interested in Alba, we have an automatic converter! [alba_migration](https://github.com/ShoheiMitani/alba_migration) gem from [ShoheiMitani](https://github.com/ShoheiMitani) "provides a command-line tool to convert AMS serializer classes to Alba resource classes, making your migration process easier and less error-prone."